godaddy/gasket/packages/gasket-redux/README.md

 - `makeStore` - (function) Creates the redux store for each server-side request and once on the client, hydrating with the state from the server.

-## How to use it
+## Usage

 Gasket apps ship with a default a redux configuration which includes the redux-thunk middleware.
 This should be sufficient for most app needs, however the `configureMakeStore` can be used to do any additional configuration.
 The most common use case is to add reducers as the app level.

 By default, custom store configurations can be placed in a `store.js` at the root of your app.
 If you wish for it to reside elsewhere, direct the `redux.makeStore` property to it in your app's gasket.config.js.
 Custom make-store files should use CommonJS imports since they will be executed in NodeJS for SSR.

-### Example: adding reducers
+#### Example: adding reducers

 ```js
 // ./store.js